 All in all the Caboo, like many baby carriers on the market, offers a huge range of flexibility and the possibilities go much farther than a manual ever does.
 I hope this helps inspire you to have a play with your carrier and try new carrying positions and find the things that work for you.
 Whether you have a Caboo or another carrier entirely, this is something a Sling Consultant can help you with – help you assess your needs and see if your carrier can meet them.
 See if there is a way to use that carrier differently to get more out of it.

-PS if your interested in purchasing one, Caboo Lite cost £55 and can be purchased from Sheen Slings webshop here, or by arrangement at sling library meets, consults, workshops or doorstep collection.
-We also hire them out ensuring you can try it before you buy.
+PS if your interested in purchasing one, Caboo Lite cost £55 and can be purchased from Sheen Slings webshop here, (and a free 20 minute online video fitting appointment is included with your purchase).
+We also hire them out ensuring you can try it before you buy, or even hire for the whole 4th trimester period saving you the expense of purchasing your own.